asayerio/asayer-js/README.md

 ```

 ## Usage
 Initialize the package from your codebase entry point.
+This would start the Asayer tracking snippet.
+SITE_ID can be found in your Asayer dashboard after clicking on **Tracking Code** under [Preferences -> Sites](https://app.asayer.io/client/sites).

 ```js
 import { init } from '@asayerio/js';